-Figure F7 shows the characteristics of Horizon A and of overlying actively venting features in the immediate vicinity of the southern summit of Hydrate Ridge.
-Locations of sections are shown on a map of seafloor reflectivity obtained by a deep-towed side scan (Johnson et al., in press) to illustrate the relationship between seafloor manifestations of venting and subsurface reflectivity.
-Chaotic bright reflectivity is observed just beneath the seafloor at the summit (line 300) (Fig. F7B).
+Figure F7 shows the characteristics of Reflection A and of overlying actively venting features near the southern summit of Hydrate Ridge.
+Locations of sections are shown on a map of seafloor reflectivity obtained by deep-towed side scan (Johnson and Goldfinger, pers. comm., 2002) to illustrate the relationship between seafloor manifestations of venting and subsurface reflectivity.
+Chaotic bright reflectivity is observed just beneath the seafloor at the summit (Line 300) (Fig. F7B).
 This reflectivity pattern is observed only at the summit and is almost exactly coincident with the "tongue" of intermediate strength seafloor reflectivity northeast of the Pinnacle observed in the deep-towed side-scan data.
 This pattern also underlies the acoustic bubble plume that was observed each time the southern summit was crossed during the seismic data acquisition cruise.
-We speculated that this pattern indicates the depth extent of surface massive hydrate (Tréhu et al., 2002) and tested this speculation by drilling at Site 1249.

-Horizon A is probably a primary source of fluids for the summit vents.
-The mechanism whereby methane migrates from Horizon A to the seafloor, however, is not imaged in the seismic data.
-The region between Horizon A and the seafloor may be broken by small faults too small to be resolved in the seismic data.
-Site 1250 was planned to test this hypothesis.
+We speculated that this pattern indicates the depth extent of surface massive hydrate (Trehu et al., 2002) and tested this speculation by drilling at Site 1249.
+It appears that Reflection A is a primary source of fluids for the summit vents (the mechanism whereby methane migrates to the seafloor), is not imaged in the seismic data.
+We speculated that the region between Reflection A and the seafloor is broken by small faults that are not well resolved in the seismic data but that permit methane-rich fluids to rise vertically from Reflection A to the seafloor.
+This speculation was tested by drilling at Site 1250.